tt5321/Community-Event-Finder/README.md

 # Other Notes
 1. On the home page, the design was intended to show only the filtered events within the next 7 days.
 However, since the data set is small now, so I displayed all the filtered events from now.
 2. I do not have time to implement the optional timeline feature in design.
-3. For the "Topics" select box for the purpose of filter, the options for select box were intended to attain from the datastore.
-Due to time limit, currently I just hardcoded some options.

 # Author
 Tiantian Ma